cafread/metrocity_api/README.md

 ## GET request routes
 `/cache`    count of the cached tiles
-`/status`   OK if the server is running
+`/status`   returns uptime if the server is running
-`/info`     links here where the docuementation resides
+`/info`     links here where the documentation resides
 `/version`  returns version information

 ## Running